 1. Create a directory in which to download the installation software.
-For example, ftp downloadftp.ibi.com (supply the user id and password information from web page)
+For example,

+'''

 CREATE /DIRECTORY [.DOWNLOAD]

+'''

-After registering at the Information Builders download site and obtaining download site information, an ID, password, and software location information, ftp to the site (GUI FTP tools may also be used, but line mode FTP is what is documented here).
+2. After registering at the Information Builders download site and obtaining download site information, an ID, password, and software location information, ftp to the site (GUI FTP tools may also be used, but line mode FTP is what is documented here).